celestiaorg/ethereum-zk-consensus-client/README.md

 This will list all verifiers (should be one) and also show their trusted state.

 ### SP1 Helios Integration
 This repository contains a wrapper circuit and service that can be used to update the `trusted_state` in the Generic Verifier periodically.
-Generating Consensus proofs on CPUs takes a significant amount of time, so network mode is recommended even for testing.
+The Generic Verifier module was first introduced in [this](https://github.com/celestiaorg/celestia-app/pull/6266) PR on `celestia-app` and has since been improved.
+Thanks to the generic design any state transition can be used in combination with Hyperlane message verification, using a custom ZKISM ([Interchain Security Module](https://docs.hyperlane.xyz/docs/protocol/ISM/modular-security)).

 The prover service will initially generate a raw Helios proof and instantiate the Verifier on Celesita from the proof outputs.
 Moving forward it will generate wrapped proofs using the circuit in `crates/circuit` to update the `trusted_state`, following the encoding rules